wacncontent/CustomizeTool/removeCommentOutput2/articles/automation/automation-runbook-gallery.md

 ##<a name="runbooks-in-runbook-gallery"></a> Runbooks in Runbook Gallery

 The [Runbook Gallery](http://gallery.technet.microsoft.com/scriptcenter/site/search?f[0].Type=RootCategory&f[0].Value=WindowsAzure&f[1].Type=SubCategory&f[1].Value=WindowsAzure_automation&f[1].Text=Automation) provides a variety of runbooks from Microsoft and the community that you can import into Azure Automation.
-You can either download a runbook from the gallery which is hosted in the [TechNet Script Center](http://gallery.technet.microsoft.com), or you can directly import runbooks from the gallery from the Azure Classic Management Portal.
+You can download a runbook from the gallery which is hosted in the [TechNet Script Center](http://gallery.technet.microsoft.com/), or you can directly import runbooks from the gallery from either the Azure Classic Management Portal.

 You can only import directly from the Runbook Gallery using the Azure Classic Management Portal.
 You cannot perform this function using Windows PowerShell.